What fees will I be charged for my trading?

 There are absolutely no hidden fees with Revolut.
 Find below the fees which are applied in different scenarios:

-Commissions: we charge a commission per trade outside the monthly allowance of one free trade for Standard plans , three free trades for Plus plans and five free trades for Premium plans while Metal customers can enjoy up to limitless commission-free trades depending on their country of residence.
-Please see our terms and conditions for the limit applied to your region.
+Commissions: we charge a commission per trade, outside the monthly allowance of one free trade, for Standard plans; three for Plus plans; five for Premium plans and ten for Metal plans.

 The commission fee is the greater of 0.25% of the order amount or the minimum country-specific fee listed below.
 This fee will be charged at the time we receive the order.
 This means that you will not pay more (or less) in fees than you agree to when you submit your Order, even if the price of the Instrument changes between you submitting that Order and the Third Party Broker executing it.

 This fee will be charged in USD using the FX rate at the time of receiving the order.

 Minimum country-specific fees per trade are as follows:

 - Poland: PLN 4

 - Romania: RON 5